-In simple terms, mindful eating involves truly paying attention to the food you're eating.
-At first, this may be a struggle, but the more you practice, the better you'll get.
-And over time, you'll find that regularly practicing mindful eating may help you stop overeating, so that you can lose weight.
-Harvard Health Publishing recommends several things you can do to start mindful eating:
+In simple terms, mindful eating involves truly paying attention to the food that's in front of you.
+This can be tough to do at first, but the more you practice, the better you'll get.
+And over time, you'll find that regularly eating mindfully might help you stop overeating, so that you can lose weight.
+To practice this concept successfully, Seti recommends the following guidelines.

-So, the next time you think, "I really want to lose weight, but I have no willpower," check in with your body and see how you can incorporate mindful eating in your day and your life.
-If you feel like you've covered all the bases and you still can't stop eating, a mental health professional trained in coping skills for emotional eating may be able to help.
+So, the next time you think, "I really want to lose weight, but I have no willpower," check in with your body and see how you can incorporate mindful eating into your daily habits.
+If you feel like you've covered all the bases and you still can't stop eating, a professional such as a registered dietitian or a mental health expert trained in coping skills for emotional eating may be able to help.

 - Mayo Clinic: "Weight Loss: Gain Control of Emotional Eating"

 - Harvard Health Publishing: "8 Steps to Mindful Eating"